EmanuelCordobaLion/EmanuelCordobaLion/README.md

 ---

 ## 📌 About Me
-I am a junior full stack developer focused on continuous learning and professional growth.
+I am a full stack developer focused on continuous learning and professional growth.
 I have experience working on academic projects, both individual and team-based, applying clean code practices, RESTful architectures and collaborative workflows.